rdelfin/pe_mentorship/week_2/ex_1.md

 Hello, world!
 ```

-Basically, this prints out the file to standard output, which shows up on your
+This prints out the file to standard output, which shows up on your terminal.
-terminal.

 Now, let's access the directory `a_folder`:
 ```bash